SmartFrame™ Open Field System Dramatically Enhances Validation and Diagnostic Efforts!

 Built-in Pause option.

-This feature makes it possible to have a dual injection phase where the system keeps track of and notifies the technician when it is time to make the second injection and does not collect irrelevant data during the second injection effort.
+The Built-in Pause option feature makes it possible to have a dual injection phase where the system keeps track of and notifies the technician when it is time to make the second injection and does not collect irrelevant data during the second injection effort.
 This keeps you from having to rush to inject an animal and also provides you with only relevant data.
-This is extremely useful in studies with a large number of animals being studied simultaneously!
+As a result, in studies with a large number of animals being studied simultaneously, this is extremely useful!

 The MotorMonitor software allows you to define your own zones!
 In addition, you can see the animal’s path post-run.